mtrdesign/krait/docs/usage.md

 }
 ```

 The `UsersTable::from` static method returns an API resource collection class that contains the
 correct table response structure, which the front-end will consume.

-You can pass `arrays`, `collections` (both Eloquent and Regular ones).
+You can pass `arrays`, and `collections` (both Eloquent and Regular ones).

-This is the place where you can fetch the data and then pass it to the already defined table.
+This is the place where you can fetch the data and then pass it to the already-defined table.
 For example, if we want to fetch all `users`, we will write something like:

 ```php